Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Introduction

-For example, in the well-studied point line cover problem~\cite{hassin-megiddo-point-line-cover,kratsch14-point-line-cover} we are given a set of points in the plane and a set of lines.
+For example, in the well-studied point-line cover problem, as studied by~\cite{hassin-megiddo-point-line-cover} and \cite{kratsch14-point-line-cover}, we are given a set of points in the plane and a set of lines.
 The goal is to identify a smallest subset of the lines to cover all the points.
 This problem can be cast as a hypergraph vertex cover problem.
 Points can be viewed as hyperedges containing the incident lines as vertices.
 The objective is to cover all the hyperedges by the smallest number of vertices.

-It seems quite clear that point line cover instances form a heavily restricted subclass of general hypergraph vertex cover.
+It seems quite clear that point-line cover instances form a heavily restricted subclass of general hypergraph vertex cover.
 For example, they have the natural intersection property that two lines can intersect in at most one point.
-However, somewhat surprisingly, in terms of approximation algorithms, no worst-case result improving the ratios for general hypergraph vertex cover~\cite{ahk-tlcph-C96,guruswami10-hypergraph-vc,chvatal79-set-cover} is known.
-In fact, it has been shown that merely exploiting the above intersection property in the hypergraph vertex cover is not sufficient to give improved approximations~\cite{kumar00-set-cover-intersection-one}.
-Giving a simple combinatorial characterization of the point line cover instances seems to be challenging.
+However, somewhat surprisingly, in terms of approximation algorithms, no worst-case result improving the ratios for general hypergraph vertex cover is known~\citep{ahk-tlcph-C96,guruswami10-hypergraph-vc,chvatal79-set-cover}.
+In fact, it has been shown that merely exploiting the above intersection property in the hypergraph vertex cover is not sufficient to give improved approximations, as showed by~\cite{kumar00-set-cover-intersection-one}.
+Giving a simple combinatorial characterization of the point-line cover instances seems to be challenging.